Tobu 20000 series: Interior

 Passenger accommodation consists of longitudinal bench seating throughout, with seats for three persons between each pair of doors in the five-door cars.
 Seat width is 440 mm per person for the three-person bench seats in five-door cars and 450 mm per person for the ten-person bench seats in three-door cars.
 As with the 9050 series EMUs introduced around the same time, these sets featured LCD passenger information screens above the doorways, but these were subsequently removed.

 20070 series

 These are eight-car sets that were introduced from 25 March 1997 to cope with an increased service frequency, of which 24 vehicles (three eight-car sets, numbered 21871 to 21873) were built.
 These sets feature three-door cars throughout, and also LED destination indicators.
 These sets have VVVF control.

 Formation

 Trains are formed as follows, with six motored ("M") cars and two non-powered driving trailer ("Tc") cars.

 The M1 and M3 cars are each fitted with one single-arm pantograph.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout.
-These sets feature three-colour LCD passenger information displays above alternate doorways.
+These sets feature three-colour LED passenger information displays above alternate doorways.